Current project | Precarious livelihoods in coastal Mumbai

-My current research explores the climate change-human mobility nexus with an ethnographic focus on Madh Island in northern Mumbai.
+My current research explores the nexus of climate change and livelihood displacement with an ethnographic focus on the Koli fisheries of Madh Island in northern Mumbai.

-Each year from September to June, Madh Island receives hundreds of migrant workers coming from other parts of Maharashtra as well as the states of Uttar Pradesh, Andhra Pradesh, and West Bengal.
-Many of these migrants belong to rural farming communities and seek employment in Mumbai due to rainfall deficits in their native places.
-In Madh, Koli fishing families employ migrants for various tasks including mending nets, sorting shrimps, and bunching fish for open-air drying.
-However, due to the effects of climate change, fishing communities’ traditional livelihoods are increasingly at risk: fishing activity has been adversely affected by floods, storms, oceanic plastic, rising sea level, and changes in rainfall patterns.
-For instance, thunderstorms affect the movement of fish, causing fish with high commercial value to migrate to other regions (Senapati & Gupta 2014; 2015).
+Each year from September to June, Madh Island receives hundreds of migrant workers coming from the states of Uttar Pradesh and Andhra Pradesh.
+Most of these migrants are landless agricultural workers and small-holding farmers seeking employment in Mumbai due to erratic rainfall and other uncertainties in their native places.
+In Madh, Koli fishing families employ migrants for various tasks including fishing, mending nets, sorting shrimps, and bunching fish for open-air drying.
+However, due to the intersecting effects of climate change, plastic pollution, and infrastructure development, fishing communities’ traditional livelihoods are increasingly at risk.

 My ethnographic research explores how migrant workers and Koli fishing communities in Madh Island perceive environmental changes and how they devise strategies of adaptation and alternative livelihoods.
-I also study the factors that, together with climate change, cause people to migrate to Mumbai and the impact of migration on their social and material resources.
+I also study the factors that, together with climate change, cause people to migrate to Mumbai and the various temporalities of migration.
 Moreover, I analyze how the movement of workers and fish affects Kolis’ traditional occupation and how the Koli community makes claims on state and civil society actors in their struggle for sustainable livelihoods.

 The research is part of the project Sustainable Livelihoods and Politics at the Margins: Environmental Displacement in South Asia, which explores how people perceive and negotiate their weather and climate-related displacement, and how they struggle for their right to earn a sustainable living.
 The four-year project (2018-2022) is funded by the Academy of Finland.